Metrics (Prometheus)

 Firewall

 csm_blocked_ips_total(gauge): number of IPs currently on the firewall block list.
 Excludes expired temp bans – the store’sLoadFirewallStatefilters those before the gauge reads.csm_firewall_rules_total(gauge): total firewall rules across all four categories (blocked IPs, allowed IPs, blocked subnets, port-specific allows).
-Sudden drops are worth investigating; the firewall engine does not prune rules without operator or auto-response action.
+Excludes expired temp blocks and allow-list rows.
+Sudden drops are worth investigating; expected drops happen when temporary block or allow deadlines pass.

 Config reloads